Akeyroid7/a7-impulse/README.md

 This mod requires [**Content Manager**](https://assettocorsa.club/content-manager.html) and [**Custom Shaders Patch**](https://acstuff.ru/patch/) to be installed!

 + Download the latest version from [Releases](https://github.com/Akeyroid7/a7-impulse/releases).
-+ Open the "assettocorsa" folder in the downloaded ZIP, and copy the "apps" folder.
++ Open the `assettocorsa` folder in the downloaded ZIP, and copy the `apps` folder.
-+ Paste the folder into your main "assettocorsa" folder.
++ Paste the folder into your main `assettocorsa` folder.

 ## Supporting